Upgrade your Python version

 tscli cluster stop

 Ensure that the version of Python you want to use is ThoughtSpot-certified for your deployment type.
-Python 3.9 is not certified for customer-managed OEL or ThoughtSpot-managed CentOS for VMware, SMC, or Dell.
+ThoughtSpot does NOT certify Python 3.9 for customer-managed OEL or ThoughtSpot-managed CentOS for VMware, SMC, or Dell.

 Install Python version 3.9.